imsamgarg/firebase_cached_image/README.md

     errorBuilder: (context, error, stackTrace) {
       // [ImageNotFoundException] will be thrown if image does not exist on server. if (error is ImageNotFoundException) {
-        // Handle ImageNotFoundException and show a user-friendly message. return const Text('Image not found on Cloud Storage.');
+        return const Text('Image not found on Cloud Storage.');
       } else {
-        // Handle other errors.
         return Text('Error loading image: $error');
       }
     },